Last modified: Dec. 4, 2024, 12:08 p.m.

 The larvae are first mining, later living in a loose spinning in a shoot or between two leaves.
 It is not known how the winter is passed, but most probably in the adult stage, because the usual food plant is often flooded during winter and would not produce sufficient growth in early spring to support larvae.

-The moths are active during the day, flying over the food plant and later come to light.
+The moths are active during the day, flying over the food plant and later coming to light.

-The adults fly at least in two generations per year: from late May till July and again from August to early September.
+The adults fly at least in two generations per year from late May to July and again from August to early September.

 The larva lives on Scutellaria galericulata, S. minor and Lamium.